 How to store the Kheer?

 Pour the kheer in small bowls, when it comes to room temperature, cover with aluminum foil or plastic wrap, and refrigerate for up to 4 days.
+Instead, you can pour it into an airtight container and refrigerate it.

 Can we add eggs in this rice pudding?